-Select an account from the Browse Account menu, or select Browse Apache.
+Select an account from the Browse Account menu, or click Browse Apache.

-The menu's certificates correspond to the account that you select.
+The listed certificates correspond to the selected account.
 This menu does not indicate that the system will install the selected certificate to the selected account.

 - Select the desired certificate.

-Click Use Certificate.
-The system automatically populates the text boxes.
+- Click Use Certificate.
+The system will automatically populate the text boxes.

-If the domain does not use a specific dedicated IP address, select an IP address from the IP Address menu.
+If the selected domain is not dedicated to a specific IP ad dress, select an available IP add ress from the IP Address menu.

 You may only select IP addresses that the menu labels as shared or available.

-- If you selected a purchased SSL certificate, you may need to complete the Certificate Authority Bundle (optional) text box.
-If the system does not populate this text box with information, contact the organization from which you purchased the certificate.
+- If you selected a purchased SSL certificate, you may need to fill in the Certificate Authority Bundle (optional) text box.
+If this text box is not already populated with information, contact the organization from which you purchased the certificate.

 - Click Install.